 At the beginning of the year teachers will outline to parents how the curriculum will be delivered in their classrooms throughout the school year.
-This will occur at Parent Information Nights and Semester Curriculum Overviews, which will be available on our school website in Week 2 of each term.
+This will occur at Parent Information Nights with Term Curriculum Overviews that are developed collaboratively with teachers and students.